minibolt-guide/minibolt/guide/system/operating-system.md

 1. Configure a guided storage layout:
     * Check **"Use an entire disk"**, if you have only one primary unit storage (1+ TB).
 In this case, ensure that you **uncheck "Set up this disk as an LVM group"** before pressing done.
-    * Check **"Custom storage layout"**, if you want to use one or multiple storages, e.g. primary storage for the system and other secondary to storage data (blockchain, indexes, etc)(1+ TB), you will need a minimum:
+    * Check **"Custom storage layout"**, if you want to use one **secondary** or multiple disks, e.g. primary storage for the system and other secondary storage for data (blockchain, indexes, etc)(1+ TB).
+Navigate to the [Store data in a secondary disk](../bonus/system/store-data-secondary-disk.md) bonus guide to get instructions about this
-        * Select a **primary disk, as the boot disk and mount the filesystem `("/")` on it as well.
-        * Select a **secondary unit**, formatting as Ext4 filesystem type, and mount `"/data"` directory on it. 🚨 In this case, remember in this section [data directory](https://twofaktor.github.io/minibolt/guide/system/configuration.html#data-directory) just follow the command to assign the owner of the `/data` directory to the `"admin"` user, discarding the creation of the `"/data"` folder already created in this installation process.
-When you are ready press done.

 1. Confirm destructive action by selecting the "Continue" option.
-Press ENTER
+Press enter

+1. Keep selecting **"Skip for now"** when the **"Upgrade to Ubuntu Pro"** section appears you press ENTER on the "done" button

 1. The username `"admin"` is reserved for use by the system, to use in the first place, so we are going to create a temporary user which we will delete later.
 Complete the profile configuration form with the following. ⚠️ IMPORTANT step!